Juryyy/Spring-csgo/Readme.md

 ### Matches
     - GET /matches - get all matches
     - GET /matches/{map_name} - get matches by map name
-    - GET /matches/counts - get matches count for each map
+    - GET /matches/maps - get matches count for each map
     - GET /matches/top-map-matches - get list of maps with matches with the highest rounds
+    - GET /matches/{id} - get match by id, with all other data about match

     - POST /matches - create a new match
     - DELETE /matches/{id} - delete a match by id

 ### Rounds
     - GET /counts - get rounds count + map for each match
+    - GET /maps - get rounds count for each map